ryanjetplane1/ATTINY-Led-Keychain/README.md

 ## How it works

+Charlieplexing drives 12 LEDs off 4 GPIO pins instead of wiring one pin per LED.
+Each pin can be set to three states, high, low, or floating, and each LED is wired between two of the pins in a specific direction, since an LED only lights up when current flows the right way through it.
+To light one LED, its anode pin goes high, its cathode pin goes low, and every other pin is set to floating so it doesn't interfere.
+Wiring LEDs in both directions between the same pair of pins lets one pin pair address two LEDs instead of one, which is how 4 pins end up controlling 12 LEDs instead of just 4.

-Charlieplexing drives 12 LEDs off 4 GPIO pins by using logic gates of the pins, high, low, and polarity.
-The chip cycles through the lines fast enough that it look like several LEDs are on at once.
+Only one LED can actually be lit at a time this way, so the chip cycles through all 12 fast enough that it makes it look like several are lit at once.
+The firmware controls which LED is on and for how long by switching the pin states rapidly in a loop.
 ## BOM

 | Designator | Part | Qty | Price | Link |